Friday, December 26, 2008

 Add the half of the Dry Mix to the Wet Mix in the food processor and pulse just to mix.
 Add the 1/3 cup nondairy milk and pulse to mix (stop the processor and scrape down the sides if necessary), then add the remaining Dry Mix, and process until well-combined-- no longer!
-It's thicker than a layer cake batter, but moist.
+It's quite a bit thicker than a layer cake batter, but moist.

 Combine the Filling ingredients in a small bowl with a fork and/or your fingers until well mixed.
 It will be soft and sort of cling together-- it isn't crumbly.